cbswj/test/README.md

 Other network compression methods include network quatization and knowledge distillation.
 Network quantization aims at a low-bit representation of network parameters to save storage and to accelerate inference.
 This method does not change the architecture of the fully-fledged network.
 Knowledge distillation transfers the knowledge of a teacher network to a student network.
 Current research in this direction focuses on the architectural design of the student network and the loss function.

+3. The proposed method

+This section explains the proposed method (Fig. 2).
+Specifically, it describes how group sparsity can hinge filter pruning and decomposition.
+The pair {x, y} denotes the input and target of the network.
+Without loss of clarity, we also use x to denote the input feature map of a layer.
+The output feature map of a layer is denoted by z.
+The filters of a convolutional layer are denoted by W while the introduced group sparsity matrix is denoted by A. The rows and columns of A are denoted by Ai, and Aj, respectively.
+The general structured groups of A are denoted by Ag.

+3.1.
+Group sparsity

+The convolution between the input feature map x and the filters can be converted to a matrix multiplication, i.e., where X ∈ RN×cwh, W ∈ Rcwh×n, and Z ∈ RN×n are the reshaped input feature map, output feature map, and convolutional filter, c, n, w × h, and N denotes the input channel, number of filters, filter size, and number of reshaped features, respectively.
+For the sake of brevity, the bias term is omitted here.
+The weight parameters W are usually trained with some regularization such as weight decay to avoid overfitting the network.
+To get structured pruning of the filter, structured sparsity regularization is used to constrain the filter, i.e. where D(·) and R(·) are the weight decay and sparsity regularization, µ and λ are the regularization factors.

+Different from other group sparsity methods that directly regularize the matrix W, we enforce group sparsity constraints by incorporating a sparsity-inducing matrix A ∈ R n×n, which can be converted to the filter of a 1 × 1 convolutional layer after the original layer.
+Then the original convolution in Eqn.
+1 becomes Z = X × (W × A).
+To obtain a structured sparse matrix, group sparsity regularization is enforced on A. Thus, the loss function becomes Solving the problem in Eqn.
+3 results in structured group sparsity in matrix A. By considering matrix W and A together, the actual effect is that the original convolutional filter is compressed.